grayghostvisuals/practice-git/README.md

 ```
 Add all txt files in directory

-###Staging
+### Staging
 ```bash
 git diff
 ```
-Show unstated differences since last commit
+Show unstaged differences since last commit

 ```bash
 git diff --staged
 ```
-Gets the staged differences and doisplays what has changed since our last commit
+Gets the staged differences and displays what has changed since our last commit

 ###Reverting
 ```bash
 git reset HEAD <file>
 ```
 Head is the last commit on the current branch we are on.
 What if you stage something you didn't need to be staged?
-This is the key
+This is the key.

 ```bash
 git checkout -- <file>
 ```
-Blow away all changes to a file since last commit
+Reset all changes to a file since last commit

 ```bash
 git reset --soft HEAD^
 ```
-What if you regret commit?
+What if you regret a commit?
 This will undo your last commit. (^ means move commit before HEAD and puts changes into staging).

 ```bash
 git reset --hard HEAD^